CARTAvis/manual_source/source/introduction.rst

 The mission of CARTA
 --------------------
-CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the VLA, and the SKA pathfinders.
-As the image size increases drastically with modern telescopes in recent years, viewing an image with a local image viewer or with a remote image viewer via the ssh protocol becomes less efficient.
+CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the VLA, and the SKA pathfinders - MeerKAT and ASKAP.
+As the image size increases drastically with modern telescopes in recent years, viewing an image with a local image viewer or with a remote image viewer via the ssh protocol plus X11 tunneling or the VNC becomes less efficient.
 The mission of CARTA is to provide usability and scalability for the future by utilizing modern web technologies and computing parallelization.

 Client-Server architecture
 --------------------------
-CARTA uses a client-server architecture which is suitable for visualizing images with large file sizes (GB to TB) easily obtained from ALMA, VLA, or SKA pathfinders observations.
+CARTA uses a client-server architecture which is suitable for visualizing images with large file sizes (GB to TB) easily obtained from ALMA, VLA, or SKA pathfinders (MeerKAT and ASKAP) observations.
 It is practically difficult to process such a huge file with personal computer or laptop.
 By using a client-server architecture, computation and data storage are handled by remote enterprise-class servers or clusters with high performance storage, while processed products are sent to clients only for visualization with modern web features, such as GPU-accelerated rendering.
 This architecture also enables users to interact with the ALMA and VLA science archives by using CARTA as an interface.

 .. raw:: html